 Moving aft from this secluded area, you'll traverse a central stairwell leading down to the guest accommodation or up to the pilothouse before entering the main salon.
 The layout adheres to tradition, with the dining area positioned forward, in proximity to the discreetly accessed galley, and the lounge extending aft.

 The entire social space is enveloped in glass, featuring triple side windows and full-width cockpit doors that create a nearly uninterrupted view outward.
 Not to be overshadowed, the dining area is bordered by floor-to-ceiling windows; the only drawback is that they are fixed.
-Nevertheless, we believe that if an owner desires operable windows, Riva would endeavor to accommodate such preferences.
+Nevertheless, we believe that if an owner desires operable windows, Riva would endeavour to accommodate such preferences.

 Designed for crew operation, the galley is meticulously compartmentalized, featuring a sleek modern finish and accommodating a full-size cabinet fridge-freezer with ample storage.
 The crew quarters are conveniently accessed through the galley, comprising two twin bunked ensuite cabins.
 Crucially, there's also a small mess area equipped with a galley, affording your crew privacy and self-sufficiency.